Bio Dünger

 3. Dwarf Date Palm ( Phoenix roebelenii ):

 Care tips: The dwarf date palm prefers a bright location and can also tolerate some sun.
-It needs regular watering and should be protected from drafts.
+It requires regular watering and should be protected from drafts.
 Occasional spraying of the leaves increases the humidity and promotes the well-being of the plant.

-dwarf date palm
+Dwarf date palm

 Origin: The elephant foot palm originally comes from Mexico and other parts of Central America.